JetBrains/guide/site/java/tutorials/working-with-maven/shortcuts-used/index.md

 author: tg
 subtitle: Shortcuts used in the tutorial.
 thumbnail: ./thumbnail.png
+callToAction:
+  url: "/java/tutorials/working-with-gradle"
+  title: "Want to learn about other build tools?"
+  message: "Check out this in depth tutorial for Gradle"
+  image: "/tags/gradle/gradle-elephant.svg"
 ---

 In this tutorial we saw an overview of the [support for Maven projects](https://www.jetbrains.com/help/idea/maven-support.html) in IntelliJ IDEA, and some tips for working effectively with them.